The Mars 2020 Rover's "Brains"

 Using its "computer brains" for exchanging information with the teamActivities such as taking pictures, driving, and operating the instruments are performed under commands transmitted in a command sequence to the rover from the flight team back on Earth.

-The rover has two "computer brains" one which is normally asleep.
+The rover has two "computer brains," one of which is normally asleep.
 In case of problems the other computer brain can be awakened to take over control and continue the mission.